-Led by the Vice President of Administration/Chief Administrative Officer, this Division manages, directs, and integrates the functions, programs, and activities of District-wide Human Resources, People & Organizational Development, Office of the District Clerk, and Information Technology.
-The Vice President Administration/Chief Administrative Officer is the District's lead negotiator for labor negotiations and provides strategic leadership in the delivery of centralized corporate, administrative, technology implementation, and support services.
+Led by the Chief Administrative Officer/Vice President, this Division manages, directs, and integrates the functions, programs, and activities of District-wide Human Resources, People & Organizational Development, Office of the District Clerk, and Information Technology.
+The Chief Administrative Officer/Vice President is the District's lead negotiator for labor negotiations and provides strategic leadership in the delivery of centralized corporate, administrative, technology implementation, and support services.